Code-Institute-Submissions/LuciusVH-encheres-exclusives_N/README.md

 Clicking on *Edit* leads the user to the <u>Edit Profile page</u>, of course, which is a copy of the Register page.
 The form is already populated with the user data registered in the database.
 As of now, I have an issue to prepopulate the title dropdown with the correct content (more on this in the [bugs](https://github.com/LuciusVH/encheres-exclusives#spotted-bugs--errors) section).

 The *Delete* link opens up a Bootstrap "toast", playing the alert role (it is set up by aria attributes, for screen-readers): it asks the user for confirmation that they really want to delete their account, informing them that all data will be deleted with no possibility to cancel this action.

+Below this, the <u>My Bids</u> section.
+It consists of a slider, displaying the lots on which the user has bidden (whether they are still the highest bidder or not).
+It allows them to retrieve the lots for which they have an interest quickly.
+Under, <u>My Lots</u> display the user's own lots to be sold, in a second slider.
+They can be edited or deleted, but only until the auction in which they have been categorized begins.
+A link invites the user to get more familiar with the concept & working process of the app if needed, and finally a button opens up the <u>Add a lot modal</u>, allowing the user to submit their own lot to auction.
+The third and last section is available if the user has won any auction, or sold any lot.
+It also display the lots in a slider, and the action button this time links to the <u>Contact page</u>.

+The <u>Auction page</u> displays all item of the auction's category, allowing the user to bid or not depending on whether the auction is running or not.
+Users can edit/delete their lots, depending on whether the auction is running or not.

 ### User stories